GospelBG/ChatPointsTTV/README.md

 - Giving Items
     **Format**: `GIVE <ITEM> [AMOUNT]`
     **Example**: `GIVE DIAMOND 1`
-    *This action will give the stablished amount of the set items to all players with the `chatpointsttv.target` permission.
+    *This action will give the established amount of the set items to all players with the `chatpointsttv.target` permission.
 The example action will give all players (with the "target" permission) a diamond.*

 - Explosions
     **FORMAT**: `TNT <AMOUNT> [FUSE TIME IN TICKS]`